ruzulinjun/regexp/README.md

      }
      fmt.Println(time.Since(begin))

-golang/go/src/regexp uses 3.941630471s.
-ruzulinjun/regexp uses 175.001135ms.
+golang package regexp uses 3.941630471s. ruzulinjun/regexp uses 175.001135ms.
 Performance improves 95.6%.

-### the use of this package is same as golang/go/src/regexp
+### the use of this package is the same as golang package regexp